 - By providing all post high school educational transcripts to the admissions staff, the need for basic skills assessment can be determined.
 A counselor will review the basic skills assessments or documentation at the time of registration.

-Testing Accommodations – If you are requesting Testing Accommodations, please contact the school at 239-334-4544 prior to testing.
+Testing Accommodations – If you are requesting Testing Accommodations, please contact the school at 239-334-4544 at least two weeks prior to testing.
 Medical documentation of the disability (dated within the last 2 years) must be provided.

 Available seats in each session are limited, so testers are advised to arrive at least 30 minutes before their preferred test session to increase their chances of getting a seat.
 When arriving at the school, please enter the campus at Gate 3 and proceed to Building “C” to obtain a testing ID pass.
-The assessment can take up to 2 hours.
+The WBST will take an hour.
 This is a timed test.

 Please bring a photo ID and know your social security number.
 Please wear appropriate clothing – no shorts, tank tops, or flip flops.
 Cell phones, calculators and electronic devices are not permitted in the testing room and testers may bring bottled water only.

-There is a $30 fee to take the TABE assessment – CASH ONLY – no bills larger than $20 will be accepted.
+There is a $30 fee to take the WBST– CASH ONLY – no bills larger than $20 will be accepted.

 After you complete your assessment, you will meet with an admissions specialist to review your scores and discuss enrollment options.

-Students requiring remediation based on TABE results will follow this policy:
+Students requiring remediation based on the WBST results will follow this policy:

 If students choose to participate in remediation: